international tiger day

 What is International Tiger Day?

-International Tiger Day is celebrated annually on July 29 to raise awareness about the conservation of tigers and the urgent need to protect their habitats.
-This day serves as a global platform to highlight the threats faced by these majestic creatures and to promote efforts aimed at their preservation.
+International Tiger Day is celebrated on July 29 annually to raise awareness about tigers’ conservation and the urgent need to protect their habitats.
+This day serves as a global platform to highlight the threats these majestic creatures face and promote efforts aimed at their preservation.

 Key Objectives: